-We believe that our automobile finance installment contracts will rapidly suffer large credit losses, which in turn could result in a significant devaluation of the Corporation and the market value of its stock and add uncertainty to our ability to successfully implement our restructuring plan.
+As reported in the Corporation's Form 10-Q for the quarterly period ended September 30, 2023 our automobile finance installment contracts have suffered large credit losses.
+If the Loan Portfolio Sale does not close, we believe that our automobile finance installment contracts will continue to rapidly suffer large credit losses, which we believe would in turn result in a significant devaluation of the Corporation and the market value of its stock and add uncertainty to our ability to successfully implement our restructuring plan.
+See "Background" and "Reasons for the Loan Portfolio Sale Proposal" below.
 As part of our change in operating strategy and evolving restructuring in an effort to mitigate against these potential adverse effects and to maximize shareholder value, our Board seeks to effect the sale of all or substantially all of the undertaking of the Corporation and its affiliates.
 In furtherance of these efforts, the Board is presenting the Loan Portfolio Sale proposal for approval by the Corporation's shareholders.
-See "THE LOAN PORTFOLIO SALE-Reasons for the Loan Portfolio Sale Proposal."
+See "Reasons for the Loan Portfolio Sale Proposal" below.

 At the Special Meeting, you will be asked to consider and vote upon a proposal to approve the sale of all or substantially all of the undertaking of the Corporation, consisting of automobile finance installment contracts, (the "Loan Portfolio Sale") pursuant to the Master Asset Purchase Agreement dated November 13, 2023, by and between Westlake Services, LLC dba Westlake Financial, a California limited liability company ("Westlake"), the Corporation and Nicholas Financial, Inc., a Florida corporation and wholly-owned indirect subsidiary of the Corporation ("Nicholas Financial-Florida"), substantially in the form attached to this Circular as Exhibit F (such agreement, the "Asset Purchase Agreement," and such proposal the "Loan Portfolio Sale"), which was ratified and approved by the Board on November 13, 2023, subject to shareholder approval.
 The Board also recommended that our shareholders approve the Loan Portfolio Sale pursuant to the Asset Purchase Agreement.

 The BCBCA law provides that a corporation may sell all or substantially all of its undertaking upon the recommendation of its board of directors, followed by the requisite approval of its stockholders.
 At the Special Meeting, you will be asked to consider and vote upon the Loan Portfolio Sale proposal to approve the Loan Portfolio Sale pursuant to the Asset Purchase Agreement.
 We encourage you to read the Asset Purchase Agreement in its entirety.